ajay-mudhiraj/Task4_SQL_Data_Analysis/README.md

-# Task4_SQL_Data_Analysis
-SQL for Data Analysis – MySQL Workbench Practicing SQL queries including SELECT, WHERE, GROUP BY, JOINS, subqueries, aggregate functions, views, and indexes using an e-commerce dataset.
+SQL for Data Analysis using MySQL Workbench – Practice queries including SELECT, WHERE, GROUP BY, JOINS, subqueries, aggregate functions, views, and indexes on an e-commerce dataset.